BBreeden/hugo-triple-mando/content/post/2021-retro.md

 As is tradition, I did not play well but I had a wonderful time.
 My friend Mike had some extra sausages at lunch that we shared, I got a disc in my players pack that went right into the bag, and I got to play a track dear to my heart.
 It was a great day.

 ## Conclusions, Key Takeaways, and Action Items
-* Equipment feels pretty good, I do not need to make any bag changes in the off season.
+* Equipment feels pretty good, I do not need to make any bag changes.
 * Mental game feels much better.
 Keep it playful!
 * Enjoy the journey, trust the learning process.
-* Review some film in the off season to help identify any bad habits.
+* Review film in the off season to help identify any bad habits.
-* Schedule some in person coaching sessions in the spring.
+* Schedule in person coaching sessions in the spring.